Classifying spaces of infinity-sheaves: Abstract

 \section{Abstract}

-We prove that the set of concordance classes of sections of an $\infty$-sheaf on a manifold is representable, extending a theorem of Madsen and Weiss.
+We prove that the set of concordance classes of sections of an $\infty$-sheaf on a manifold is representable, extending a theorem of Madsen and Weiss for sheaves of sets.
 This is reminiscent of an $h$-principle in which the role of isotopy is played by concordance.
 As an application, we offer an answer to the question: what does the classifying space of a Segal space classify?